Michmcb/MuckMods/MuckConfigurePowerupDrops/README.md

 There are three loot tables: White, Blue, and Orange.
 They correspond to the coloured highlights around powerups.
 This plugin affects powerups dropped from chests and from bosses.

 # Configurable
-When running Muck for the first time with this plugin installed, MuckConfigurePowerupDrops.cfg will be created in the BepinEx/config folder.
+When running Muck for the first time with this plugin installed, MuckConfigurePowerupDrops.MichMcb.cfg will be created in the BepinEx/config folder.
 The configurable aspects of this plugin are:

 - Powerups that are in the white, blue, and orange loot tables